hanabi/hanabi.github.io/README.md

     <img src="img/hanabi.jpg" height="200" />
 </p>

-# Hanabi Strategies & Conventions
+# Hanabi Strategies & conventions

 For the *Hyphen-ated group*.
 Written and maintained by Zamiel.